kkruecke/cplus-documentation/notes/templates.rst

        a.g(1234);
     }

-.. note:: Explicit specialization ``A<int>`` contains member function ``g()``, **not in the primary template**.
+.. note:: Explicit specialization ``A<int>`` contains member function ``g()``, which is **not in the primary template**.
 So full template specializations can exclude functions found in the primary template, and they can include extra methods not found in the primary template.

 Explicit specialization of function templates
 +++++++++++++++++++++++++++++++++++++++++++++